Last Updated on September 28, 2025

 🦟 Mosquito-Borne Illnesses: Dengue, Zika in Costa Rica

-Dengue fever is the most common mosquito-borne illness in Costa Rica.
+Dengue fever is a common mosquito-borne illness in Costa Rica.
 Outbreaks happen year-round, especially in the rainy season (May–November) and in coastal or lowland areas.

 - There’s no vaccine in Canada / U.S. for travelers, so prevention is key: use insect repellent (DEET or picaridin), wear long sleeves, and stay in screened or air-conditioned accommodations.